 Equally, there are some people who start up huge fires when there is a strong wind on a crowded beach, so that everyone else suffocates.

 Fort Victoria in Yarmouth has some purpose-built barbecues you can use for free.
-They are metal stands which stick out the ground with the idea being that you bring your own disposable barbecues.
+They are metal stands that stick out the ground with the idea being that you bring your own disposable barbecues.
 The beach there is known as Sconce Point.

 You can book the barbecues for big groups, or you can just turn up and tap your watch in a passive aggressive way until other users move along.